Afijio

+History

 In 1989, the then-Federal Military Government chose to separate the former Oyo Local Government Area into autonomous council districts, resulting in the formation of the current Afijio Local Government.

 Afijio Local Council, as history has it, has been established three (3) times.
 The Afijio Provisional Authority was established in 1964.
 Second, in 1981, the entire area was merged with Oyo Local Government before it was reestablished as an autonomous political entity in May 1989 under the name Afijio, which is an acronym for Awe, Akinmoorin, Fiditi, Ilora, Imini, Jobele, Iware, Iluaje, Oluwatedo, and Ojutaye, the major towns that comprise the Local Government.

-Afijio Local Government is mostly controlled by Yorubas, however there are hundreds of other indigenous groups dwelling in various sections of the area.
+Afijio Local Government is mostly controlled by Yorubas.
 The indigenous peoples' primary religions are Christianity and Islam.
 Nonetheless, traditional believers operate freely within the council's jurisdiction.

+Economy

 The indigenous people of Afijio Local Government are largely farmers who grow a wide range of agricultural goods such as maize, yam, cassava, groundnut, fruit, cocoa and oil palm.

+Geography

+The Afijio local government region has an average temperature of 28.5 degrees Celsius and a total size of 722 km squared.